jaganmn/flint/README.md

   `arb` | real balls with `arf` midpoint and `mag` radius, of the form `(a +/- b)`.
   `acb` | complex balls with `arb` real and imaginary parts, of the form `(a +/- b)+(c +/- d)i`.

-S4 methods are defined for most generic functions in **base**, partly by way of group generic functions in **methods**, so that, typically, one can handle `flint` vectors just as one would handle traditional numeric and complex vectors.
-By design, `flint` vectors and atomic vectors are interoperable, and methods promote arguments as needed.
+S4 and S3 methods are defined with the aim of complete interoperability of `flint` vectors and traditional (atomic or recursive) vectors.
+To this end, methods employ rigorously defined and consistent rules for argument promotion, extending R's basic hierarchy.

 ```
 > library(flint)